Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Attack** Charisma vs Will
 > **Hit** The target is vulnerable to all damage 5 until the end of the encounter.
 > **Effect** The target is dazed (save ends).

-> #### Line of Resolution
->
-> *You and an ally mark a line and refuse to let any opponents past.*
-> **Daily** **Attack** **9** (**Move Action**) ● **Martial, Weapon**
-> **Near** wall 10
-> **Effect** The endpoint of the wall must be adjacent to one ally, and must cover the shortest path between you.
-You or the ally can make a basic attack as an opportunity action against any creature that enters the wall until the start of your next turn.
-A creature hit by this attack is immobile until the start of your next turn.
-The wall persists until the end of your next turn.
-> **Maintain Move** The wall persists until the start of your next turn; if you or the ally has moved, you can also move the wall.
-This effect ends if the distance between you and the ally is greater than 10 squares or if line of sight is broken with the ally.

 > #### Bolster the Line
 >